jlinoff/webserver/README.md

 # webserver
-Simple python webserver than demonstrates GET/POST handling for HTTP/HTTPS
+Simple python webserver than allows embedded Python in the HTML

 ## Introduction

-Simple web server that demonstrates how browser/server interactions work for HEAD, GET and POST requests using HTTP or HTTPS.
+Simple web server that demonstrates how to build a system thata embeds Python in HTML as well as shows how browser/server interactions work for HEAD, GET and POST requests using HTTP or HTTPS.
 It can be customized using plugins.

 This is an all-in-one solution.
 You do not need to separate out your